Shed Long Jr.

-Shedric Bernard Long Jr. (born August 22, 1995) is an American professional baseball second baseman who is currently a free agent.
-He has played in Major League Baseball (MLB) for the Seattle Mariners.
+Shedric Bernard Long Jr. (born August 22, 1995) is an American professional baseball second baseman for the Cleburne Railroaders of the American Association of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the Seattle Mariners.

 Professional career

 Cincinnati Reds

 Long attended Jacksonville High School in Jacksonville, Alabama.
-He was drafted by the Cincinnati Reds in the 12th round of the 2013 Major League Baseball Draft.
-He made his professional debut that year with the Arizona League Reds, batting .256 with one home run and eight RBIs in 24 games, and played 2014 with the Billings Mustangs where he batted .172 in 29 games.
+He was drafted by the Cincinnati Reds in the 12th round (375th overall) of the 2013 Major League Baseball draft.
+He made his professional debut that year with the Arizona League Reds, batting .256 with one home run and eight RBI in 24 games, and played 2014 with the Billings Mustangs where he batted .172 in 29 games.
 After starting his professional career as a catcher, Long was converted into a second baseman in 2015.
-He played 2015 with the Dayton Dragons where he compiled a .283 batting average with six home runs and 16 RBIs in 42 games.
+He played 2015 with the Dayton Dragons where he compiled a .283 batting average with six home runs and 16 RBI in 42 games.
 Long started 2016 with Dayton before being promoted to the Daytona Tortugas during the season.
-In 132 total games between the two teams, he slashed .293/.371/.471 with 15 home runs and 75 RBIs along with 21 stolen bases.
-In 2017, he played for both Daytona and the Pensacola Blue Wahoos, collecting a combined .281 batting average with 16 home runs and 50 RBIs in 104 total games between both clubs.
+In 132 total games between the two teams, he slashed .293/.371/.471 with 15 home runs and 75 RBI along with 21 stolen bases.
+In 2017, he played for both Daytona and the Pensacola Blue Wahoos, collecting a combined .281 batting average with 16 home runs and 50 RBI in 104 total games between both affiliates.

-The Reds added Long to their 40-man roster after the 2017 season.
-He spent the 2018 season with Pensacola, batting .261 with 12 home runs and 56 RBIs in 126 games.
+On November 20, 2017, the Reds added Long to their 40-man roster to protect him from the Rule 5 draft.
+He spent the 2018 season with Pensacola, batting .261 with 12 home runs and 56 RBI in 126 games.